mysticatea/eslint-plugin-node/docs/rules/file-extension-in-import.md

 - `"always"` (default) requires file extensions in `import`/`export` declarations.
 - `"never"` disallows file extensions in `import`/`export` declarations.
-- `tryExtensions` is the file extensions to resolve import paths.
-Default is `[".js", ".json", ".node"]`.
 - `.xxx` is the overriding setting for specific file extensions.
 You can use arbitrary property names which start with `.`.

 #### always